EvictionEngland3 January 202613 min read

 2. Claiming Rent Arrears

-If you want to recover unpaid rent as part of your eviction proceedings, you must use standard possession.
+If you want to recover evict tenant not paying rent guide as part of your eviction proceedings, you must use standard possession.
 The accelerated procedure is possession-only—no money claims allowed.

 3. Complex Cases